dhruv-m1/star-module/README.md

 (Click to enlarge, GIF may take few seconds to load)
 ## Introduction

-STAR Module was built as a web application for keeping track of the inflow and outflow of stock within warehouses of a retail/manufacturing company.
+STAR Module was built as a responsive web application for keeping track of the inflow and outflow of stock within warehouses of a retail/manufacturing company.

 Conventionally, heaps of logbooks are used to keep track of the same.
 When stock is transferred from a warehouse, the product names, quantity per batch and destination are written in a logbook.
 A copy of this information is also attached with the consignment as a note.
 This information is then checked at the destination warehouse to verify the consignment.